top of page

 Research

 While humans have historically studied natural products for their "medicinally useful" bioactivities, we see natural products more broadly as part of the chemical language of living organisms.
-We take unconventional approaches towards natural product discovery and the study of their (bio-)syntheses.
+We take unconventional approaches towards natural product discovery and the study of their chemical and biosyntheses.

-Past discovery efforts have focused disproportionately on natural products that display a handful of “clinically relevant” bioactivities, e.g., antibiotics, cytotoxins, immunosuppressants, etc. Such a bias has constrained scientists' creativity and limited the scope of natural product discovery.
+Past natural products discovery efforts have focused disproportionately on those that display a handful of “clinically relevant” bioactivities, e.g., antibiotics, cytotoxins, immunosuppressants, etc. Such a bias has constrained scientists' creativity and limited the scope of natural product discovery.
 In the Chu Laboratory, we direct our efforts toward identifying natural products with previously overlooked bioactivities and are particularly interested in searching for ones with the ability to promote growth, regulate mutation rate, and control the persistence of microorganisms.

 Our synthetic projects pursue molecular mimics, as opposed to total synthesis, of natural products that are synthetically accessible and structurally similar enough to display the same functions.
 For example, we drew inspiration from the lasso peptide MccJ25 to design conformationally restricted peptides that recapitulate the function of their natural counterparts.
 We are also working on a combinatorial peptide library that contains the conserved DXDG motif found in members of the calcium-dependent antibiotic (CDA) family.